ayush-agarwal-0502/off-campus-placement-guidance/README.md

 I have seen jobs from very good companies turn out to be ghost jobs (you will see too when every specific date of month you get auto rejected and the same job opens next day, continuous pattern)

+I have been on interviewing side too - I have seen seniors with stats degrees or fat-maths-book knowledge flexing their skills to coworkers asking hard theortical questions which have no use in their job.
+Meanwhile I have also seen senior who used to write fixed 40 questions of the day, ask every interviewee those q, and legit give marks and decide the winner.
+So yeah, even interviews can depend on luck sometimes , dont worry (something we refuse to believe on campus but we realize as we grow up)

+I have also seen vibes and communication skills mattering in interviews - so always smile and make sure you can explain tech concepts in a very playful and good way too.

+...

 ...

 Basically